5dlabs/agent-docs/docs/.taskmaster/docs/task-2/prompt.md

 Use these comments to drive fixes so the workspace builds locally and CI is green.

+## Branching and PR Updates

+- All remediation work must be committed to the existing feature branch: `feature/task-2-implementation`.
+- Push changes to that branch and update PR [#5](https://github.com/5dlabs/agent-docs/pull/5).
+Do not push remediation code directly to `main`.
+- Include concise commit messages referencing Task 2 remediation.

 ## Required Remediation Steps

 1. Resolve compilation errors in `crates/doc-loader/src/migration.rs`: